radius-project/radius/docs/content/concepts/vision/index.md

 Drastically reduce infra ops time.
 </div>

-- Use built-in "wiring up" functionality to implement connections.
 - Iterate quickly in a local dev environment, then scale that same app up in Azure or Kubernetes.
 - Stamp out versions of the app in multiple geos or clouds.
 - Follow best practices to be naturally secure by default, even with many teams working together.